Free Ohio State Records Search: Divorce, Warrants, Arrests

 Source: The Census Bureau

-Anyone needing to retrieve marriage or divorce records has to travel to the county where the marriage or divorce decree was issued.
-People can get marriage certificates from a county probate court.
-Those wanting divorce records can contact someone from any Clerk of Courts location.
+Anyone needing to retrieve marriage or divorce records has to travel to the county where the marital license or divorce decree was issued.

 Graphic display of Ohio counties with county borders outlined showing the location of county clerk offices for contacting during a request of free marriage records in Ohio.